Munich changes topless bathing regulations after police reprimand | DW | 28.06.2019

 The incident prompted the city council to change the local bathing ordinance during a session on Wednesday.
 The new rule allows anyone to bathe topless so long as they "completely cover their primary reproductive organs."

-The ruling Christian Social Union (CSU) agreed to an emergency review of the city's bathing ordinance after a request by the Green party.
+The ruling Christian Social Union (CSU) agreed to an emergency review of the city's bathing ordinance after a request by the Greens.

 "I couldn't understand it if men were allowed to lie topless in the sun, but women could not," the Greens' Dominik Krause told the Süddeutsche Zeitung.